A greedy approach for increased vehicle utilization in ridesharing networks: Experiments and Results

 \textbf{Passengers per grid :} This metric measures the occupancy level of the vehicle per grid.
 Its value should be higher for better performance of the system.

 \textbf{Vehicle Utilization:} This metric measures the effective utilization of the vehicle.
-It is defined as:

-Here, $C$ is the vehicle's capacity, and $U$ is the number of passengers in the vehicle i.e., it is the utilized capacity of the vehicle.
+It is defined as, $ VU=\frac{u}{c}$ , where $c$ is the vehicle's capacity, and $u$ is the number of passengers in the vehicle i.e., this metric determines the utilized capacity of the vehicle.
 The value of $VU$ can range between $0$ and $1$, where the value $0$ indicates no passenger in the vehicle and the value $1$ indicates that the vehicle was filled completely.
-We evaluate the performance of our proposed model on this metric and its value should be close to $1$ for good performance.